FINTLabs/fint-coding-guidelines/README.md

   .collect(Collectors.toList());
 ```

-*Method references*
+**Method references**
 Method references usually result in shorter, clearer code. **[[2]](#references)**

-And we can further enhance the code in this example by using method references:
+And we can further enhance the code in the example by using method references:
 ```java
 names.stream()
   .map(String::toUpperCase)